particle-iot/docs/src/content/reference/device-os/firmware.md

 You cannot use BLE advertising while in listening mode (blinking dark blue).
 The device will be advertising its configuration capabilities to the Particle app when in listening mode.

+{{!-- BEGIN shared-blurb dbdad266-7181-4641-82ef-59c737678e43 --}}
+Scanning and advertising at the same time is not recommended.
+Since there is only one BLE radio, it can either transmit or receive.
+While it will switch between these modes if you activate both scanning and advertsing at the same time, if the scanning and advertising parameters conflict, an unpredictable combination of the parameters will be used.
+{{!-- END shared-blurb --}}

 #### BLE.advertise(iBeacon)

 You can advertise as an Apple iBeacon.
 See the [`iBeacon`](#ibeacon) section for more information.